justinpbarnett/unity-mcp/CursorHelp.md

 #### Quick fix (recommended)
 1) In MCP For Unity: `Window > MCP For Unity` → select your MCP client (Cursor or Windsurf)
-2) If you see “uv Not Found,” click “Choose UV Install Location” and browse to:
+2) If you see “uv Not Found,” click “Choose `uv` Install Location” and browse to:
    - `C:\Users\<YOU>\AppData\Local\Microsoft\WinGet\Links\uv.exe`
-3) If uv is already found but wrong, still click “Choose UV Install Location” and select the `Links\uv.exe` path above.
+3) If uv is already found but wrong, still click “Choose `uv` Install Location” and select the `Links\uv.exe` path above.
 This saves a persistent override.
 4) Click “Auto Configure” (or re-open the client) and restart Cursor.

 This sets an override stored in the Editor (key: `UnityMCP.UvPath`) so UnityMCP won’t auto-rewrite the config back to a different `uv.exe` later.